Sarcoma

 Hemangiosarcoma is a relatively deadly cancer most often classified separately from other soft tissue sarcomas because of its more aggressive behavior.

 Osteosarcoma usually arises in the bones of the limbs.
-Still, it may sometimes develop in the bones of the skull, spine or ribcage.
+Still, it may sometimes develop in the bones of the skull, spine, or ribcage.

 The most commonly recommended treatment for soft tissue sarcomas is surgical excision with wide margins.
 These tumors often have “tentacles” extending beyond the tumor, and these must also be removed.
-Chemotherapy is not usually advised as a primary treatment unless surgery or radiation is impossible due to tumour size or location.
+Chemotherapy is not usually advised as a primary treatment unless surgery or radiation is impossible due to tumor size or location.

 Thank you for utilizing our Canine Cancer Library.
-Please help us keep this ever evolving resource as current and informative as possible with a donation.
+Please help us keep this ever-evolving resource as current and informative as possible with a donation.

 Other Articles of Interest: